danterazo/abusive-language-detection/README.md

 To run, set the `rebuild` flag in `kaggle_train.py` to **TRUE** then run the latter file.

 ### `build_train()`
-Builds and exports sampled training sets from large `train.csv` dataset
+Builds and exports sampled training sets from large `train.CSV` dataset
 - Params
     - `choice` (*str*): choose which sample types to build. "random", "boosted", or "all"
     - `topic` (*[str]*): list of strings to boost on